CBD has changed the way we see cannabis

 Cannabis and hemp at the start of the 20th Century

 Since its origin in Asia, cannabis has a long history of medical and spiritual use.
 It has been used to relieve toothache and even to dull labour pains.
-Hemp also had many uses including rope, fabric, building material and sail canvas.
+Hemp also has many uses including rope, fabric, building material and sail canvas.

 Jazz and cannabisAs early as 1910 the use of ‘reefer’ (cannabis) was reported in New Orleans Jazz clubs and was linked to the vibrant development of the jazz scene.
-It was seen as fuel to the impassioned frenetic energy of the jazz musicians who brought halls full of people to their feet to dance through the joys, pains and segregations of the time.
+It was seen as fuel to the impassioned, frenetic energy of the jazz musicians who brought halls full of people to their feet to dance through the joys, pains and segregations of the time.

 While the link between cannabis and Jazz often breathed life into downtrodden communities, it also led to the prohibition of marijuana in America.
-To the American government and big business cannabis would always appear as something different, something strange, something to be feared.
+To the American government and big business, cannabis would always appear as something different, something strange, something to be feared.
 When prohibition occurred the word ‘marijuana’ was used.
 It is often suggested that even this choice of using a word of Mexican origin was designed to create associations of something un-American and something unwelcome.

 It wasn’t just America that wanted to halt the use of the cannabis plant because in 1924 the second International Opiates Conference declared cannabis as a narcotic and that it should be subject to international controls.
-In the UK the 1925 dangerous drugs act soon followed and categorised all cannabis, including hemp, as illegal.
+In the UK, the 1925 Dangerous Drugs Act soon followed and categorised all cannabis, including hemp, as illegal.

 Louis Armstrong, Jack Kerouac and the growth of post-war counterculture